Hoeijmakers/tayph/docs/getting_started.rst

 *******************************

 You can find the all the required Molecfit files `here <https://drive.google.com/file/d/1GU--4UFYxmWPW1zOHzFT9bnzAhZGUR95/view?usp=sharing>`_ .
-It includes a manual on how to install molecfit on your system.
-Additional notes for installation on Mac (Catalina) can be found here (add link)
+It includes a manual on how to install molecfit on your system, as well as additional notes for the installation on OSX Catalina.
+Follow these guides for the installation of molecfit on your system.

-For the rest of theses tutorial, we assume your molecfit installation to be located at i.e. :code:`'/usr/local/src/Molecfit'`.
+For the rest of this tutorial, we assume your molecfit installation to be located at i.e. :code:`'/usr/local/src/Molecfit'`.

 Exchange of molecfit files (this is not done yet)
 *************************************************

-In order to correct for an error in a code line of a molecfit python file, as well as making molecfit executable with python3, several changes have to be made.
+In order to correct for an error in a code line of a molecfit python file, as well as making molecfit executable with python3, some files within your molecfit installation have to be changed.
-The necessary files including the file structure are given here (insert url)
+The necessary files including the file structure are given in the molecfit files in the zip-folder ::`'molecfit_replacement.zip'`.

-- bin changes
+Follow the indicated structure to replace the files in your molecfit installation.

 .. note::
     When replacing the file :code:`SM02GUI_Main.py`, it will lose its alias, which is the molecfit_gui in another folder.
     Make sure to create this alias again, name it molecfit_gui and replace the broken version in the bin folder (i.e. :code:`/usr/local/src/Molecfit/bin/`).

 The parameter files